February 18, 2016

 Take a cue from the French.
 Gourmet meals made at home can be a balance between things made from scratch and things made with “high-quality ready-to-pretend-they’re-your-own products”.

 Kerry Saretsky, creator of the French-American food blog frenchrevolutionfood.com, says that, “French food often looks complicated to us but compound butters are a way to make things easy.
 The most traditional is the beurre maitre d'hotel which is full of parsley and lemon.
 I have that on steak at my local bistro in New York and it's fantastic adding new both richness and freshness to the meat.”

 Here are some other finishing butter ideas for you:

-- For a simple dessert, make crepes ahead of time and store in the freezer.
-When ready to use, defrost and put under the broiler with Caramel Sea Salt Butter and a sprinkling of sugar.
+For a simple dessert, make crepes ahead of time and store in the freezer.
+When ready to use, defrost and put under the broiler with sweet compound butter and a sprinkling of sugar.
 Fold and serve with creme fraiche, ice cream, or whipped cream.

 At Epicurean Butter, we love how compound butter makes gourmet entertaining easier.
 Keep it on hand for times when friends drop by and you want to throw something together, and for times when you want to elevate your dinner party menu without elevating your stress level.